 WP Rocket is rated excellent and safe to use by the WordPress community.

-However, ensure you’re using the latest WP Rocket plugin along with WordPress’s latest version.
+However, use the latest WP Rocket plugin and WordPress’s version.
 This guarantees the best security updates, WP Rocket support, and performance.

 There have been known vulnerability issues in an older version of WP Rocket up to 2.10.3, released in 2017.